2025 – An industry leading, practical and scientific course delivered in a flexible format to suit your learning

 Course Texts

-Textbooks listed below are supplied as part of your course reference material.
+The following texts are supplied as part of your course reference material:

 Your lecturers will have suggestions for other textbooks you might like to add to your collection that will help you build a great reference library to assist you in the future.